jpaggi/recursive/readme.md

 are recursively spliced.
 Generally, there is an approximately linear decay in read coverage between the 5'ss and the first recursive site, a jump in coverage at the recursive site, followed by another linear decay in coverage to the next recursive site, and so on.
-This pattern arises because the upstream end of introns exist longer before the intron is spliced and degraded, than the downstream end.
+This pattern arises because the upstream end of introns exist longer before the intron is spliced and degraded than the downstream end.

-Our method detects this pattern by using a Markov Chain Monte Carlo (MCMC) algorithm to sample potential combinations of recursive sites and assess how well they explain the expression data.
+Our method detects this pattern by using a Markov Chain Monte Carlo (MCMC) algorithm to sample potential combinations of recursive sites and assess how well they explain the rna-seq coverage.
 This procedure is used to compute a probability that each position in an intron is a recursive site.
 Recursive sites are then called by finding a sites near peaks in probability with strong juxtaposed 3'ss - 5'ss motifs.